mikedenly/mikedenly.github.io/_posts/2019-04-21-rio-import.md

   - rio package
 ---

 Hello, world!
-I have now finally figured out GitHub and how to make a free website with Jekyll.
+I have finally figured out GitHub and how to make a free website with Jekyll.
 It's a great day!

 Today, I would like to point everyone to my favorite R package for importing data: the rio package.
 It's my favorite package because the syntax is basically the same, no matter what type of file you are trying to import.